SciKarate/RESTful_memcache/README.md

 	* Is it normal that I need an individual function for each cast, or is there a universal method I just haven't found after a week of searching?

 	* Is my implementation of FIFO correct?
-Maybe?
+I don't think so, but I can't figure out how to keep track of what the first item in the unordered_map is without having to modify their keys, which would make them impossible to retrieve.

 	* How can I get my Cache to have a default hash function without having to declare a new function within Cache?